MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-D-Airmen/part-61-Certification-Pilots-Flight-Instructors-Ground-Instructors/subpart-F-Commercial-Pilots/section-61.129.md

 (2) Thirty hours of pilot in command flight time in airships or performing the duties of pilot in command in an airship with an authorized instructor aboard, which consists of—

-(i) 10 hours of cross-country flight time in airships; and
+(i) 10 hours of cross-country time in airships; and

 (ii) 10 hours of night flight time in airships.